lthole/Ethos-Status-widget/README.md

 # Ethos-TriStatus-widget
 An Ethos widget for displaying the Status of a source.
-It can display up to 3 states, like High, Medium, and Low.
+It can display up to 3 states, like High, Medium, and Low, or 2 states like Throttle Active and Throttle Disabled.

 You select a source, and then optionally define two threshold values.
 - If the source value > threshold1, then State 1 will be displayed.